SGA Elections will be held March 22, 23, & 24, 2023.

 - All campaign materials & methods must be appropriate in manner and approved by the office of Student Life/SGA advisor.
 Everything not approved will be discarded.

-c.)
-10 poster-sized advertisements (City Park), 12 poster-sized advertisements (West Bank and North Shore), Posters not allowed (Charity)
+- 10 poster-sized advertisements (City Park), 12 poster-sized advertisements (West Bank, Jefferson, Collier), Posters not allowed (Charity)

-d.)
-10 yard signs (¼ poster) (City Park and West Bank), no yard signs maybe placed at the North shore and Charity sites
+- 10 yard signs (¼ poster) (City Park and West Bank), no yard signs maybe placed at the Charity, Jefferson, Collier campuses

 - Candidates or representatives must not interrupt any class without permission from the instructor.